Jeroendevr/-Screeps_AI_TS_Jest/docs/index.md

     - [x] Using bigger harvesting utilizing the energy from extensions
     - [x] Write test for bigger harvesters
   - Decrease repairing non usefull roads
-   - [ ] Improve construction of roads so that there is no tunnel digged to the energy source.
+   - [x] Improve construction of roads so that there is no tunnel digged to the energy source.
+  - Make roomVisual for average energy level of tower.

 ```